ailich/MultiscaleDTM/README.md

 install Rtools using the instructions found here:
 <https://cran.r-project.org/bin/windows/Rtools/>)

-Also, this package relies on the `terra` package for handling of raster data.
+This package relies on the `terra` package for handling of spatial raster data.
 To install the development version of `terra`, use `install.packages('terra', repos='https://rspatial.r-universe.dev')`.
+This package is also backwards compatible with the `raster` package.
+To install the development version of `raster` use `install.packages('raster', repos='https://rspatial.r-universe.dev')`

 ## Main Functions